flancian/garden/Open Letter to Google.md

 I started the Agora project back in 2017-2019 (depending on how you count) to demonstrate some basic principles in the field of knowledge management that I thought were [[interesting]] and [[important]] to explore in the open.
 With this letter, I want to make the argument that the Agora represents a step forward in the right direction for a company like Google as it navigates the mid 20s.
 You will be the judge if my claims have any merit.

 If not these specific proposals, though, ask yourself: which proposals would indeed improve Google and society more than these ones?
+The Agora is, most of all, the intention to feel free to write them down and share them, either in this Agora or in the forum of your choice :) If you share one, I will at least add one here.

 # Google should consider becoming more democratic
 Most corporations have historically not been democratic at all; governance wise they tend to be (or become) highly hierarchical, in particular as they age and emergent hierarchies solidify and negotiate market pressures.